 - When hiking, pay attention to the trail for obstacles and stumbling blocks.

 - Keep everything in the backpack provided to keep your hands free at all times.

 - All participants wear a personal flotation device.

 - Walk slowly and carefully in shallow water when you aren’t able to see the bottom.

 - When you’re hiking a section of trail with an exposed edge, you’ll clip your harness into anchored ropes.

 - If you are not great at rock-hopping or stone-stepping, ask for a steadying hand from your guide, and make three or more points of contact with the ground when you’re likely to be not-so-sure-footed.
 (That means putting one or both hands on low rocks or the ground to steady yourself as you move your feet.)
 Your guide will show you how

 Members of The Cold Feet Club

 It’s not just a cliche; that first step really is a doozy!
 It takes courage, attention, and a healthy dose of desire (for first-timers especially) to take that first backward step from nice, level horizontal ground, over the edge of a vertical drop.
 That’s why, sometimes, it just doesn’t happen for everybody every time.
 Some tour-takers decide not to rappel every drop; others end up as observers, forgoing the rappelling altogether.
 Just as you are in control of your descent when you do rappel, you are in control of whether you do the rappelling or not.
 There’s no forcing, no pressure–you’re on vacation!
 If you decide to watch from the sidelines, one of your guides will walk you to the bottom of the drop, where you’ll wait for the rest of the party to make their rappels.
-You can swim, take photos, grab a bite of the snack in your pack, and enjoy the scenery of the trails while you wait, but one caveat: It’s often easier to rappel down than hike down, as the equipment and gravity in rappelling is doing most of the physical work for you.
+You can enjoy the scenery of the trails while you wait, but one caveat: It’s often easier to rappel down than hike down, as the equipment and gravity in rappelling is doing most of the physical work for you.